a50397/idea-hub/README.md

 - Manage the list of target departments (create, rename, reorder, delete)
 - Per-department notification email addresses

-### Email Notifications
+### Notifications (Email & Webex)
+- Two independent, coexisting channels: email (SMTP) and Webex (1:1 bot messages); an admin can enable either or both
 - Admin-managed SMTP configuration on the **Email settings** page (server, from address, notification language, optional subject template), stored in the database with the SMTP password encrypted
+- Admin-managed Webex configuration on the **Webex settings** page (bot access token stored encrypted, message language); every Webex notification is a direct bot message addressed by the recipient's email — no shared spaces
-- New-idea notification sent to the target department's notification addresses (best-effort — mail problems never block the request)
+- New-idea notification sent to the target department's notification addresses over every enabled channel (best-effort — delivery problems never block the request)
-- Per-idea lifecycle notifications: the submitter can opt in (a toggle on the create form and on the idea's details page, shown only when outbound mail is enabled) to be emailed when their idea is approved, rejected, claimed, completed, or gets a progress step.
-A change the submitter makes themselves never notifies them, and delivery is best-effort like the department mail
+- Per-idea lifecycle notifications: the submitter can opt in (a toggle on the create form and on the idea's details page, shown only when at least one channel is enabled) to be notified when their idea is approved, rejected, claimed, completed, or gets a progress step.
+A change the submitter makes themselves never notifies them, and delivery is best-effort like the department notifications
-- Test-email button to verify the configuration
+- Test buttons (test email / test Webex message) to verify each configuration

 ### Internationalization
 - Bilingual UI — Slovak (default) and English, switchable in the app bar and persisted in the browser